Teaching your children all important financial lessons as early as possible is a sure fire way to help them as they enter adulthood.

 Time has sure flown by since I was a kid and education has changed with it.
 In secondary schools, financial education is now part of the national curriculum and teachers have to deliver lessons about money to our children.
-But this shouldn’t stop parents starting financial education at home and teaching kids about money.
+But this shouldn’t stop parents from starting financial education at home and teaching kids about money.

 In fact, I feel slightly sorry for teachers.
 They study for a degree in a specialist subject, go on to do a teaching qualification and then start teaching their subject.
 For a maths teacher to cover personal finance in their lessons is ok, but to ask a history, PE, English or music teacher to deliver a class tutorial on pensions?!
 They have not had the appropriate training and have been flung in at the deep end.
 There are only a few resources out there and much of the country thinks it’s down to them to help this generation.

 Just as we teach our kids to clean their teeth and eat a balanced diet to stay healthy, we should also be showing them how to save money, pay a bill or work out tax so they can have a healthy bank balance.

 If my kids don’t get a financial education and learn to appreciate money, I am worried that they will follow in my miserable financial footsteps.
 I fear they will make many mistakes – which would take years to overcome.

 It’s not even about them entering the big bad world alone.
 They need to know about money well before they before adults otherwise things may turn out bleak.

 Making money a habit early will ensure isn’t a challenge and is a normal part of life.